-Modern thread is offered in a variety of fiber types.
+Modern thread is offered in a variety of thread fiber types.
 Today’s quilting world has so much diversity and, thankfully, most machines can run a variety of types of threads.
 Of course when you’re machine piecing, you’ll want to stick with your trusted cotton thread.
-Of all the thread fibers out there, cotton will best withstand the heat from a hot iron while pressing.
-When you’re machine quilting you’re free to experiment with a variety of thread types!
-When selecting your thread, you should first look for a strong thread that has consistent thickness, regardless of the fiber type or color chosen.
+Of all the thread fiber types out there, cotton will best withstand the heat from a hot iron while pressing.
+When you’re machine quilting you’re free to experiment with a variety of thread fiber types!
+When selecting your thread, you should first look for a strong thread that has consistent thickness, regardless of the thread fiber types or color chosen.
 Avoid threads with nubs and clubs.
 Uniformity in the thickness of the thread will help maintain consistent tension on your quilt.

 These threads are made from man made fibers that originate from chemicals or combinations of chemicals and natural products